Disclosure: We may earn money or products from the companies mentioned in this post.

 Once you know why your rabbit is chewing on cardboard and potentially eating it you can address that cause.

-Causes Of Rabbits Eating Paper
+Causes Of Rabbits Eating Cardboard

 If your rabbit is bored then provide him with daily exercise.
 Play with your rabbit.
 Rabbits are social animals and they thrive better with constant social interaction.
 Besides, playing with your bunnies will help you form a strong bond with them.